openresty/lua-nginx-module/README.markdown

     function say(a) ngx.say(a) end

-You can directly require the standard packages `ngx` and `ndk` introduced by this Nginx module, like this:
+It is also possible to directly require the packages:

     local ngx = require "ngx"